 Speaking with The PIE News, a spokesperson for the Receita Federal confirmed: “There was no change in the legislation for consignments for educational purposes (such as remittances abroad aimed to cover educational exchange expenses), which are still not being subject to withholding tax.”

 The announcement has calmed Brazilian agencies, many of whom were concerned about the impact on their business if costs were passed onto students.

-“It’s a big relief; unfortunately it’s Brazil we are always afraid about new changes, as this government spent too much money and needs to increase tax,” Thiago España, director of the agency World Study, said.
+“It’s a big relief; unfortunately in Brazil we are always afraid about new changes, as this government spent too much money and needs to increase tax,” Thiago España, director of the agency World Study, said.